olasuchanek2105/methane-plume-detection/README.md

 * Construction of a patch-based dataset around known emission locations
 * Training a CNN model for binary classification (plume / no plume)
 * Train/validation split performed at the scene level to avoid data leakage
+* Initial experiments with Transformer-based architectures, including Vision Transformer (ViT), to evaluate their effectiveness on multispectral satellite data
+* Comparative analysis of CNN and ViT models in terms of performance and generalization
+* Planned exploration of fully self-attention-based models
 ---

 ## Status